-2. The Regional Representative will be the person receiving the highest number of votes for that position.
+- The Regional Representative will be the person receiving the highest number of votes for that position.
 The person receiving the second highest number of votes becomes the Alternate Regional Representative.
 The Regional Representative is a voting member of the Board.
-The Alternate Regional Rep will assume the duties of the Regional Rep and fulfill the term if the Board determines that the position of Regional Rep has become vacant for any reason.
-If the Alternate Regional Rep position becomes vacant then a new alternate will be elected by the Board and will serve until the next membership meeting at which time a special election will be held for the purpose of electing an Alternate Regional Rep to serve the remainder of the term.
+If the Board determines that the position of Regional Representative has become vacant for any reason, the Alternate Regional Representative will assume the duties of the Regional Representative and fulfill the remainder of the 3 year term before re-election.
+If the Alternate Regional Representative position becomes vacant then a new Alternate will be elected by the Board and will serve until the next membership meeting at which time a special election will be held for the purpose of electing an Alternate Regional Representative to serve the remainder of the 3 year term.

 5.03C QUALIFICATIONS.
-The basic qualifications of the Regional Representative and the Judicatory Representative will be as defined by the Standards Team of the Association.
+The basic qualifications of the Regional Representative will be as defined by the Standards Team of the Association.

 5.04 TERMS OF OFFICE.
-The term of office for all members of the Board of Trustees will be for three (3) years, not to exceed two (2) consecutive terms, with the exception of the Regional Representative who will have no term limits, but will run for reelection every three years.
+The term of office for all members of the Board of Trustees will be for three (3) years, not to exceed two (2) consecutive terms, with the exception of those fulfilling vacant terms.
+The Regional Representative will have no term limits, but will run for reelection every three years.
 All other Trustees, having served two consecutive terms, must step off the Board for at least one year before being re-elected.

 5.04B REMOVAL.
 Any director may be removed from office by a majority vote of the membership at a regular or special meeting held in accordance with these bylaws.
 A Board member may be removed by a two thirds majority vote of the Board, if the member no longer meets the qualifications of Board member or is not fulfilling their job description.
 The remaining Trustees will appoint a replacement and that trustee will complete the term of the vacated trustee.